Buy Tickets

 In past years, outdoor light installations have showcased the best and the brightest Icelandic artists working with light, utilising iconic local buildings such as the famous Hallgrímskirkja church as their projections' backdrop.

-With Öskudagur falling on the 14th of February this year, you might wonder what will happen to St. Valentine's Day.
-But the truth is that Icelanders have never really embraced the concept, and it remains a largely foreign custom here.
+14th of February is Valentine's day of course but the truth is that Icelanders have never really embraced the concept, and it remains a largely foreign custom here.
 However, if you wish to celebrate it, you will probably find that Reykjavík's more tourist-orientated restaurants will mark the occasion to attract your business.

 If the object of your affection is female, however, Icelandic culture does offer you the opportunity to show them your appreciation.
 Konudagur, or Women's Day, takes place on the first day of the old Icelandic month of Góa.
 It is a day set aside for people to celebrate the women in their lives, whether that is through buying flowers, cooking for them or just generally pampering them.
 (And in case you're wondering, yes men do get an equivalent day—Bóndadagur, or Farmer's Day—in January!)